SymfonyCasts/api-platform3/sfcasts/ep1/operations.md

 Now, if we move over to the Swagger documentation and refresh... absolutely nothing changes!
 That's what we wanted.
 We've just repeated *exactly* the *default* configuration.
 But *now* we're free to customize things.
-For example, suppose we don't want treasures to be deleted.
-So, remove `Delete`.. and I'll even remove the `use` statement.
+For example, suppose we don't want treasures to be deleted... because a dragon would never allow their treasure to be stolen.
+Remove `Delete`.. and I'll even remove the `use` statement.

 Now when we refresh, the `DELETE` operation is gone.